CLICK HERE FOR INFORMATION ON OUR FREE ONE DAY INTRODUCTION TO SPORTS JOURNALISM WORKSHOPS

 However, despite these changes, the key skills remain - and that is a key element of the training we will offer you.

-The content for Sportsbeat’s Diploma in Multimedia Sports Journalism has been designed by our own editors, meaning you will be taught the skills that employers, not academics, think are relevant.
-In addition you will study and sit all your National Council for the Training of Journalists examinations, including the invaluable shorthand and media law, alongside our colleagues at News Associates, the UK’s number one ranked NCTJ journalism school.
+The content for Sportsbeat’s Multimedia Sports Journalism Course has been designed by our own editors, meaning you will be taught the skills that employers, not academics, think are relevant.
+In addition you will study and sit all your National Council for the Training of Journalists examinations, including the invaluable shorthand and media law.

-Sportsbeat’s Multimedia Diploma in Sport Journalism will involve you in a busy but rewarding academic year.
+Sportsbeat’s Multimedia Sport Journalism Course will involve you in a busy but rewarding academic year.

 You will learn more about the business in one year with us than in three years at university.